MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-cost-optimization.md

 ### Govern and restrict compute usage by policy

 When managing an Azure Environment with many workloads, it can be challenging to keep the overview on resource spend.
-[Azure Policies] can help control and govern resource spend, by restricting particular usage patterns across the Azure environment.
+[Azure Policy](/azure/governance/policy/overview) can help control and govern resource spend, by restricting particular usage patterns across the Azure environment.

 In specific for Azure Machine Leanring, we recommend setting up policies to allow only for usage of specific VM SKUs.
 This can help prevent and control selection of expensive VMs.
 Policies can also be used to enforce usage of low-priority VM SKUs.

 ### Allocate and manage quota based on business priority

 Azure allows to set limits for quota allocation on a subscription and Azure Machine Learning workspace level.
-Restricting who can manage quota through [Azure RBAC](https://docs.microsoft.com/azure/role-based-access-control/overview) can help ensure resource utilization and cost predictability.
+Restricting who can manage quota through [Azure RBAC](/azure/role-based-access-control/overview) can help ensure resource utilization and cost predictability.

 Availability of GPU-quota can be scarce across your subscriptions, or in some cases, at Azure Data Center level.
 To ensure high quota utilization across workloads, we recommend to monitor whether quota are best utilized and assigned across workloads.